 2 Science Center of Iowa Kids create enormous bubbles, build rockets and marvel at shows about the stars.
 Immerse yourself in a movie in the Imax Dome theater.
 (515) 274-6868; sciowa.org

-3 Adventureland Rent a cabana in the water park at one of Iowa’s largest tourist attractions: a theme park with thrill rides and kiddie rides, plus the state’s longest lazy river.
-Opening in June: The Storm Chaser, a towering swing ride.
+3 Adventureland Rent a cabana in the water park at one of Iowa’s largest tourist attractions: a theme park with thrill rides, kiddie rides and the state’s longest lazy river.
+Don't pass up the 100-foot-tall Ferris wheel.
 (800) 532-1286; adventurelandpark.com

 5 Blank Park Zoo Catch a seal show, walk among wallabies, and see giraffes and rhinos on the African boardwalk in this midsize zoo.
 (515) 285-4722; blankparkzoo.com